MorrellLAB/Barley_Mutated/00_sequence_processing/Nanopore/README.md

 sbatch keep_primary_mapping-Morex-sample2.job
 ```

 After modifying the `vulcan` script, transferred the script to MSI.
-The modification was adding the `--full_sam_primary` option to take a custom generated Minimap2 SAM file as input.
+The modification was adding the `--ful_sam` and `--full_sam_primary` options to take a custom generated Minimap2 SAM files as input.

 ```bash
 # In dir: ~/GitHub/Barley_Mutated/00_sequence_processing/Nanopore